 Nikita aspires to the spiritual and artistic culture of ancient Byzantine icon painting in its various historical manifestations.
-As an iconographer of the Prosopon School, he strives for the living expression and continuation of the tradition of Orthodox iconography rooted in the understanding of the inner principles of this art.
+As an iconographer of the Prosopon School, he strives for the living continuation of the tradition of Orthodox iconography rooted in the understanding of the inner principles of this art.
 The principles have their natural source in Christian theology and anthropology, which is to say, in the Christian conception of the Divinity and of the ultimate potentials of humanity.
-Iconography is therefore not simply the production of objects needed for religious devotion, nor simply the artistic study and reproduction of archaic art forms, nor, again, merely a pleasant aesthetic exercise.
-The ancient prototypes which survive show that the icon, in its fulness, ought to be a direct, face-to-face manifestation of the powerful truths of the Christian faith and must move the viewer to some measure of spiritual contemplation.
-A difficult and humbling task in an age in which the rebirth of classical iconography is only partially accomplished!
+Iconography is therefore not simply the production of objects needed for religious devotion, nor simply the artistic study and reproduction of archaic art forms.
+Nor, again, is it merely a pleasant aesthetic exercise.
+The ancient prototypes which survive show that the icon, in its fulness, can be a direct, face-to-face manifestation of the powerful truths of the Christian faith, moving the viewer to spiritual contemplation.
+A lofty and humbling standard, in an age in which classical iconography is only partially reborn!

 2013-2015 • St Vladimir's Orthodox Theological Seminary, Crestwood, New York, USA: MA in Theology